zerkman/zzlib/README.md

 end
 ```

-### Extract file from a ZIP archive stored in a string
+### Extract a file from a ZIP archive stored in a string

 Read a file into a string, call the depacker, and get a string with the unpacked contents of the chosen file, as follows: